 To know how Kanban works, think about a Toyota manufacturing plant within the Nineteen Fifties that makes elements for cars.

-Optimizing manufacturing output feels like a good suggestion till you understand that not all auto elements have the identical degree of complexity or require the identical period of time to make.
+Optimizing manufacturing output seems like a good suggestion till you understand that not all auto elements have the identical degree of complexity or require the identical period of time to make.
 At one machine, a employee is stamping out 50 exhaust manifolds an hour.
-One other station, nevertheless, is just making 5 carburetors an hour.
+One other station, nevertheless, is simply making 5 carburetors an hour.

 To unravel this manufacturing drawback and associated considerations, engineers at Toyota started learning grocery shops.